How to Sponsor a Foreign Worker (Coming From Outside the U.S.) for an E-2 Visa

 Needless to say, the E-2 packet needs a good cover letter to assist the consular officer in making sense of your documents and how they satisfy the E-2 requirements.

 Follow the directions at the consular post's website for delivering the E-2 visa packet.
 Some posts provide information about how long they will take to review the packet.
 At some posts, a backlog of E-2 visa applications will add to the review time.
-Because of the complexity of the application and the possibility of a backlog, you should expect and plan for a substantial wait between the submission of the visa packet and the scheduling of an interview for your employee.
+Because of the complexity of the application and the possibility of a backlog, expect and plan for a substantial wait between your submission of the visa packet and the scheduling of an interview for your employee.

-Preparing the Applicant for the Consular Interview
+Preparing the E-2 Applicant for the Consular Interview

 Every consular post has its own procedures for scheduling and conducting visa interviews; the individual consular websites provide specific instructions.